Emurasoft/excel-csv-import/README.md

 Requires Node.

+1. Run `npx office-addin-dev-certs install` to get https certificates that Excel accepts.
+Reopen your web browser.

-1. Open a blank worksheet on Excel Online.
-Go to Insert | Office Add-ins.
+2. Open a blank worksheet on Excel Online.
+Go to Home | Add-ins | More Add-ins.
+Go to the My Add-ins tab.
 On the top right hand corner under Manage My Add-ins, click Upload my Add-In.
 Upload `manifests/dev.manifest.xml`.

-2. Run `npx office-addin-dev-certs install` to get https certificates that Excel accepts.

 3. Run the following commands to start webpack-dev-server.